 The SSMIS does not continue the 85 GHz channel but provides a 91 GHz channel.
-Although both frequencies show very similar characteristics, it is not feasible to provide synthetic 85 GHz channels over all surface types for the SSMIS due to the strongly varying surface emissivity of seaice and land surfaces.
-However, the FCDR provides a synthetic 85 GHz channel over water only, estimating the 85 GHz measurements from a linear combination of the 91 GHz channels.
-However, this reconstruction is limited to the natural variability of liquid water observed at 91 GHz and can not fully recover the missing 85 GHz channel characteristics.
+It is noted that the 91 GHz channel on-board F16 exhibits noise levels above instrument specifications.
+The FCDR provides a synthetic 85 GHz channel, estimating the 85 GHz measurements from a linear combination of the 91 GHz channels.
+However, this reconstruction is limited to the natural variability of liquid water observed at 91 GHz and cannot fully recover the missing 85 GHz channel characteristics.
 The main uncertainty is caused by a different scattering signal of the liquid water droplets, which depends on the frequency and the droplet size, because with increasing frequency, a significant scattering signal is already observed for smaller droplets.
+Also, the locally varying surface emissivity, especially over sea-ice and land surfaces, are affecting the estimation of the synthetic 85 GHz brightness temperatures.